waltermity/llm-d-inference-scheduler/docs/create_new_filter.md

 ## Introduction to filtering

-Plug-ins are used to modify llm-d's default scheduling behavior.
+Plugins are used to modify llm-d-inference-scheduler's default behavior.
 Filter plugins are provided with a list of candidate inference serving Pods and filter out the Pods which do not match the filtering criteria.
-Several filtering plugins can run in succession to produce the final candidate list which is then evaluated, through the process of _scoring_, to select the most appropriate target Pod.
+Several filtering plugins can run in succession to produce the final candidate list which is then evaluated, through the process of _scoring_, to select the most appropriate target Pods.
- While the llm-d inference scheduler comes with several existing filters and more are availble in the upstream [Gateway API Inference Extension](https://sigs.k8s.io/gateway-api-inference-extension), in some cases it may be desireable to create and deploy specialized filtering code to match your specific requirements.
+ While llm-d-inference-scheduler comes with several existing filters and more are availble in the upstream [Gateway API Inference Extension](https://sigs.k8s.io/gateway-api-inference-extension), in some cases it may be desireable to create and deploy custom filtering code to match your specific requirements.

-The filters main operating function is
+The filters` main operating function is

 ```go
 func Filter(*types.SchedulingContext, []types.Pod) []types.Pod
 ```

 The `Filter` function accepts a `SchedulingContext` (e.g., containing the incoming LLM request) and an array of `Pod`s as potential targets.
-Each Pod entry includes relevant inference metrics and attributes which can be used to make scheduling decisions.
+Each `Pod` entry includes relevant inference metrics and attributes which can be used to make scheduling decisions.
 The function returns a (possibly smaller) array of `Pod`s which satisfy the filtering criteria.